 The volume of video and multimedia content delivered over the Internet is rapidly increasing and expected to continue doing so in the future.
 In the face of this growth, Content Delivery Networks (CDNs) provide numerous benefits: reduced delivery cost for cacheable content, improved quality of experience for end users, and increased robustness of delivery.
 For these reasons CDNs are frequently used for large-scale content delivery.
-As a result, existing CDN providers are scaling up their infrastructure and many Network Service Providers (NSPs) are deploying their own CDNs.
-It is generally desirable that a given content item can be delivered to an End User regardless of that End User's location or attachment network.
-However, the footprint of a given CDN in charge of delivering a given content may not expand close enough to the End User's current location or attachment network to realize the cost benefit and user experience that a more distributed CDN would provide.
-This creates a requirement for interconnecting standalone CDNs so that their collective CDN footprint can be leveraged for the end-to-end delivery of content from Content Service Providers (CSPs) to End Users.
-The Content Distribution Network Interconnection (CDNI) working group has been chartered to develop an interoperable and scalable solution for such CDN interconnection.
+As a result of the significant growth in content delivered over IP networks, existing CDN providers are scaling up their infrastructure and many Network Service Providers and Enterprise Service Providers are deploying their own CDNs.
+Subject to the policy of the CSP, it is generally desirable that a given item of content can be delivered to an end user regardless of that end user's location or attachment network.
+This creates a need for interconnecting (previously) standalone CDNs so they can interoperate and collectively behave as a single delivery infrastructure.
+The Content Distribution Network Interconnection (CDNI) working group has been chartered to develop an interoperable and scalable solution for such CDN interconnections.

-[I-D.ietf-cdni-problem-statement] outlines the problem area that the CDNI working group is chartered to address.

-[I-D.ietf-cdni-use-cases] discusses the use cases for CDN Interconnection.
-[I-D.davie-cdni-framework] discusses the technology framework for the CDNI solution and interfaces.
+CDNI Problem Statement [RFC6707] outlines the problem area that the CDNI working group is chartered to address.
+CDNI Problem Statement [RFC6770] discusses the use cases for CDN Interconnection.
+Framework for CDNI [I-D.davie-cdni-framework] discusses the technology framework for the CDNI solution and interfaces.